Varvara Filiou: 2014

+2015

 In 2015, Filiou began the season competing at the 2015 Moscow Grand Prix finishing 22nd in the all-around.
 On March 21–22, Filiou competed at the 2015 Thiais Grand Prix finishing 11th in the all-around behind Canada's Patricia Bezzoubenko.
 On April 10–12, Filiou finished 15th in the all-around at the 2015 Pesaro World Cup.
 Filiou competed at the 2015 Holon Grand Prix finishing 17th in all-around.
 On June 15–21, Filiou competed at the inaugural 2015 European Games where she finished 14th in the all-around.
 In August, Filiou finished 17th in the all-around at the 2015 Sofia World Cup.
 At the 2015 World Cup Final in Kazan, Filiou finished 13th in the all-around and qualified to ribbon finals finishing in 6th place.
 On September 9–13, Filiou competed at the 2015 World Championships in Stuttgart where she qualified to 1 apparatus final finishing 8th in ribbon (17.633).
 In the All-around finals, Filiou finished in 14th place with a total of 69.449 points.

+2016: Olympics

 In 2016 Season, Filiou competed at the 30th Thiais Grand Prix event in Paris, where she finished 17th in the all-around.
 On April 1–3, Filiou competed at the 2016 Pesaro World Cup where she finished a disappointing 37th in the all-around.
 On May 27–29, Filiou finished 8th in the all-around at the 2016 Sofia World Cup with a total of 70.350 points, she qualified to 3 apparatus finals.
 On June 17–19, Filiou competed at the 2016 European Championships where she finished in 14th place.
 On July 8–10, Filiou then finished 10th in the all-around at the 2016 Kazan World Cup with a total of 70.950 points - a personal best score for Filiou, she also qualified in the hoop finals finishing in 7th place.
 On August 19–20, Filiou competed at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
 She finished 15th in the rhythmic gymnastics individual all-around qualifications and did not advance into the top 10 finals.

 As of 2018, she serves as coach to Indian rhythmic gymnast, Meghna Reddy Gundlapally.